 Therefore it's no wonder that text-to-speech and other voice software is becoming more commonly used, allowing the user to engage in other activities at the same time, whether it be walking, gardening, household chores, or similar.

-Text-to-speech software is also popular in business environments, with people utilizing it to boost productivity, especially when it comes to voice and speech recognition software.
+Text-to-speech software is also popular in business environments, with people utilizing it to boost productivity, especially when it comes to speech to text software.

-- We've also highlighted the best speech to text apps
+- We've also featured the best Bluetooth headsets.

-Alexa isn’t the only artificial intelligence tool created by tech giant Amazon; it also offers an intelligent text to speech system called Polly.
+Alexa isn’t the only artificial intelligence tool created by tech giant Amazon as it also offers an intelligent text-to-speech system called Amazon Polly.
 Employing advanced deep learning techniques, the software turns text into lifelike speech.
 Developers can use the software to create speech-enabled products and apps.

 It sports an API that lets you easily integrate speech synthesis capabilities into ebooks, articles and other media.
 What’s great is that Polly is so easy to use.
 To get text converted into speech, you just have to send it through the API, and it’ll send an audio stream straight back to your application.